 2. Exotic Pets Are Illegal

 Many people who are unfamiliar with keeping exotic pets often think it must be illegal.
 The truth is, all states have a ban on something, but in every state, there are at least a few legal species of "exotic" pets.
 In most states, this legality might extend to something exciting and nontraditional.

 For instance, while New York State has banned many species including non-domesticated canids, felids, and all bears, unnamed exotic animals like spotted genets and capybaras are legal.

 Only California and Hawaii have extremely extensive and unreasonable bans on nearly every exotic species except birds.
-In CA, you can keep atypical birds like toucans and other softbills, but don’t count on any mammals without a hard-to-acquire permit.
-So when someone says an exotic pet is ‘legal’, that is useless information as it depends on the state, city, town, and neighborhood before you can delve into this exciting lifestyle.
+In California, you can keep atypical birds like toucans and other softbills, but don’t count on any mammals without a hard-to-acquire permit.
+So when someone says an exotic pet is "legal," that is useless information as it depends on the state, city, town, and neighborhood before you can delve into this exciting lifestyle.

 - What Exotic Pets are Legal in the United States?

 A summary of exotic pet laws and discussion on which states prohibit the private possession of specific exotic animal species, including monkeys, tigers, raccoons, birds, wolves, and others.